birajrai/PiratesCore/README.md

 - `{x}`, `{y}`, `{z}` - Coordinates
 - `{world}` - World name

+### PlaceholderAPI Support

+If PlaceholderAPI is installed, you can use any PlaceholderAPI placeholders in your messages:
+- `%player_name%` - Player name
+- `%player_health%` - Player health
+- `%player_level%` - Player level
+- And many more...

 ## Custom Commands

 You can configure custom commands to execute when specific blocks are mined: